 This is one of those healthy recipes that is so ridiculously easy to prepare and delicious rolled into one.
-This dish is gluten-free, vegetarian, healthy, quick and easy.
+This Vegetable Parmesan Quinoa is naturally gluten-free, vegetarian, healthy, quick and easy.

 Because who doesn't love prepping for a meal in the morning and then coming home later to dinner all done?
 I have three busy kids who I am running around after school and most nights.
 Enter my slow cooker and my night is simplified!

 Many of my recipes are vegetarian or some even vegan.
 That's mainly because many of you ask for lower calorie dishes (especially in January!) and I figured one easy way to cut calories to cut back on the meat.

 Side note: I am not a huge meat eater.
 I eat chicken on occasion.